ColinLeverger/machine-learning-python/README.md

 ### Note

-For this first task we didn't build any models; the goal was just to create & manipulate a DQR.
+For this first task we didn’t build any models; the goal was just to create & manipulate a DQR.

 mettre les deux DQR en screenshots

 ## Second part: modelling & predictions

-For this second part, we had to work on the models themselves; we had to choose three models and we had to test them with the data, to chose the most appropriate (and try to explain why it was the most appropriate).
+For this second part, we had to work on the models themselves; we had to choose three models and we had to test them with the data, to choose the most appropriate (and try to explain why it was the most appropriate).

 ### The steps followed for this part were:

 1. First, use of the DQR code of first part to generate the DQR for the given dataset, and take decisions about problems detected in the set.
 In our case, the dataset was totally clean (no misses, no outliers, ... perfect!) and it was OK to use it as-it was.
 2. Implement models,
-3. Analyse confusion matrixes and accuracy results to chose the best algorithm,
+3. Analyse confusion matrixes and accuracy results to choose the best algorithm,
 4. Conclude: why this model was better than this other one?

-We worked with a second dataset, which concerned the alcools and the grades in Highschool.
-The goal was to predict the grade of a student, considering his weekly alcoohol consumtion.
+We worked with a second dataset, which concerned the alcohol and the grades in Highschool.
+The goal was to predict the grade of a student, considering his weekly alcohol consumption.

 ### Confusion matrixes

-To observe the accuracy of an execution, we have used confusions matrixes (see below)
+To observe the accuracy of an execution, we have used confusion matrixes (see below)

 ![Confusion matrix for the random forest](MODELLING/screenshots/random_forest.png)